ERIA’s Experts Urge Standardised Methodologies on Plastic Debris Data Collection and Analysis

 Research Associate

-Denpasar, 24-25 May 2023: The fourth meeting of ERIA’s Experts Working Group on Marine Plastic Debris concluded by urging the development of standardised methodologies for material flow analysis of plastics and monitoring plastic pollution in the environment.
-The experts agreed that this would support the reporting for implementation progress of the upcoming international legally binding instrument on plastic pollution that has been discussed by the Intergovernmental Negotiating Committee (INC).
+Denpasar, 24-25 May 2023: The fourth meeting of ERIA’s Experts Working Group on Marine Plastic Debris called for the development of standardised methodologies for the material flow analysis of plastics and the monitoring of plastic pollution in the environment.
+The experts agreed this will support reporting for the implementation of the upcoming international legally binding instrument on plastic pollution, which is being discussed by the Intergovernmental Negotiating Committee (INC).

-In her opening remarks, Dr Noriko Tamiya-Hase, Deputy Director of the Office of Policies against Marine Plastics Pollution, Ministry of the Environment of Japan highlighted the role of the experts working group in improving the understanding of the current situation of plastic pollution in the ASEAN region.
+Dr Noriko Tamiya-Hase, Deputy Director of the Office of Policies against Marine Plastics Pollution at Japan's Ministry of the Environment, highlighted in her opening remarks the role of the Experts Working Group (EWG) in improving understanding of the plastic pollution situation in the ASEAN region.

 ‘With sufficient data and analysis, the group can formulate the best way to tackle the marine plastic debris issue for each Southeast Asian country with its own different sets of challenges,’ she said.

-Dr Suphaphat Kwonpongsagoon, Associate Professor at Mahidol University, Thailand, said that to develop effective measures, it is crucial to identify the root causes of pollution through a material flow analysis (MFA) on the whole life cycle of plastic.
-However, the accuracy and reliability of MFA depend greatly on the quality and quantity of available data, which are limited and unstandardised in most cases.
+Dr Suphaphat Kwonpongsagoon, Associate Professor at Mahidol University, Thailand, said that to develop effective measures it is crucial to identify the root causes of pollution through a material flow analysis (MFA) of the whole life cycle of plastic.
+However, MFA accuracy and reliability greatly depends on the quality and quantity of available data, which is limited and unstandardised in most cases.

-He pointed out the need for a comprehensive waste management policy that prioritises MFA, which would ensure a complete data collection of plastic production at upstream to its management at downstream.
+He pointed out the need for a comprehensive waste management policy prioritising MFA, which ensures thecomplete data collection of plastic production upstream to its management downstream.

 CEO of PT Bali Citra Metro Plasma Power (BCMPP) talked about the newly launched integrated waste management facility, TPST Kesiman Kertalangu, at the 4th ERIA’s Experts Working Group Meeting